If I were a true horticulturist, I would know what this bush in my back yard with the pretty white flowers is called.

 The County Line has Texas longhorns hung on its walls, pictures of cowboys and horses in every dining room, and acoustic guitars signed by musicians who have played here since it opened.
 The men’s bathroom has a poster with pinups of the 50’s that is nostalgic for guys over ninety.
 There is an unusual horseshoe chair you can sit in for luck,and, in the front entry of the restaurant, a “Love Testing Machine.”

 Barbecue and blues blend well, and, even though their marriage has been tempestuous, they could take the ” Love Machine ” all the way to the Moon.

 At closing, Portillo’s, in Fountain Hills, is almost empty.

 The eatery specializes in Chicago food, hot dogs, polish sausage and Italian Beef.

 The restaurant is gleaming and has checkered tablecloths, old style movie posters and employees dressed in sporty uniforms.
-It is a place that Vinnie and the boys would come to eat after taking care of numbers rackets, breaking some arms,blowing up a competitor’s vehicle with him inside it.
+It is a place that Vinnie and the boys would come to eat after taking care of their numbers rackets, breaking some arms,blowing up a competitor’s vehicle with him inside it.

 There are more employees in the place than customers this time of night, and, as we finish our late dinner, the help is sweeping floors, closing out registers, getting ready to hang the ” Closed ” sign in the front window and go home to late night movies and Chinese take out.

 In the parking lot, the bass player, Tom, has backed his car into a close to our table parking space, in plain view, so he can keep an eye on his expensive irreplaceable stand up bass.
 I watched him slip the big instrument into its custom made case, at the gig, and roll it out to his car like he was pulling a suitcase in an airport terminal.
-He carefully laid the bass down in the back seat of his small SUV and covered it with a cheap looking Mexican blanket that would hide something worth stealing.
+He carefully laid the bass down in the back seat of his small SUV and covered it with a cheap looking Mexican blanket that would hide it.

 Instruments, like your best set of golf clubs, your best operating scalpels, your best culinary knives, or running shoes, have to be kept close.